 If you want to learn more about starting a house cleaning business, check out our comprehensive guide on starting a successful house cleaning business.
 We cover everything you need to know to start and run a thriving cleaning service.

-First, solve a small but important problem for free
+Solve a small but important problem for free

-Write a short report that solves a challenge your potential client has.
 Give it away in exchange for their eMail address or sell it on your website.
 Again, you can use fiverr for this.

 These are just a few ways to find clients.